kieranknowles1/nixcfg/readme.md

 This will update and switch to the current changes, then commit them if it was successful.
 For more information, run `./rebuild.py --help`.

+`nix-tree` is a useful tool for visualizing what derivations are included and their dependencies.

 ### System Usage

 #### Key Bindings